The First Draft

 - How will it be received?

-- Should I workshop my manuscript or attend a writi retreat?
+- Should I workshop my manuscript or attend a writing retreat?

 - How can we ensure that our writing secures a publisher and an audience?